 Modify 5.1.2.1 as follows:

-5.1.2.1 Procedure to discover an L2R mesh
+5.1.2.1 Service discovery procedure

 If a device wishes to join an L2R mesh and is not associated to any PAN, it should perform an enhanced scan to find a PAN upon which the L2R mesh is built and associate with this PAN beforehand.
 The association procedure to a PAN is described in IEEE P802.15.4-D00.

-The next higher layer of a joining device invokes the L2RLME-SCAN.request primitive to request the broadcast of an enhanced beacon request (EBR) with an empty L2R Discovery (L2R-D) IE, that is the fields after the Type field are omitted.
+The next higher layer of a joining device invokes the L2RLME-PAN-SCAN.request primitive to request the broadcast of an enhanced beacon request (EBR) with an empty L2R Discovery (L2R-D) IE, that is with an empty content.
 The L2R-D IE is defined in 6.2.1.
-The scan procedure is done on the channels indicated in L2RLME-SCAN.request.
+The scan procedure is conducted on the channels indicated in L2RLME-PAN-SCAN.request primitive.
 The L2R-D IE is sent in an EBR with the Destination PAN Identifier and the Destination Address fields to 0xffff to discover all the existing L2R meshes.
-The L2RLME-SCAN.request is described in 7.1.1.1.
+The L2RLME-SCAN.request primitive is described in 7.1.1.1.

 When an FFD that can act as a coordinator and that belongs to an L2R mesh receives the EBR with the L2R-D IE, it replies with an EB with an L2R-D IE containing the address of the mesh root, the list of services and the security mode of the L2R mesh it belongs to.
 If the macAutoRequest in the MAC PIB is set to FALSE, the L2R sublayer is notified with an MLME-BEACON-NOTIFY.indication primitive upon receiving an EB frame.
-In this case, the L2R sublayer issues an L2RLME-SCAN.indication primitive to the next higher layer each receiving MLME-BEACON-NOTIFY.indication primitive from the MAC layer.
-After the scan is completed the L2R sublayer invokes the L2RLME-SCAN.confirm primitive with the empty ScanResultList.
+In this case, the L2R sublayer issues an L2RLME-PAN-SCAN.indication primitive to the next higher layer each receiving MLME-BEACON-NOTIFY.indication primitive from the MAC layer.
+After the scan is completed the L2R sublayer invokes the L2RLME-PAN-SCAN.confirm primitive with an empty ScanResultList.
 If macAutoRequest is set to TRUE, the L2R sublayer is notified of all the scan results with the MLME-SCAN.confirm primitive from the MAC layer at the end of the scan.
-The L2R sublayer invokes the L2RLME-SCAN.confirm primitive with the available coordinator candidates in the ScanResultList parameter.
+The L2R sublayer invokes the L2RLME-PAN-SCAN.confirm primitive with the available coordinator candidates in the ScanResultList parameter.
 If the parameters of this primitive are invalid, INVALID_PARAMETER is returned as the status.
 If the parameters are valid but no L2R mesh is found, NO_DESIGNATED_MESH is returned as the status.
 If any error occurs in MAC scan procedure, an error code of the MAC scan procedure is returned as the status.
 This procedure is illustrated in Figure 6.
-The L2RLME-SCAN.confirm and the L2RLME-SCAN.indication are described in 7.1.1.2 and 7.1.1.3 respectively.If a device is already associated with a PAN and wishes to join an L2R mesh, it may discover all the existing L2R meshes according to the procedure illustrated in the Discovery dashed box in Figure 6.
-If a desired L2R mesh is deployed over the PAN the device is currently associated with, it may join the L2R mesh according to the procedure described in 5.1.2.2.
+The L2RLME-PAN-SCAN.confirm and the L2RLME-PAN-SCAN.indication are described in 7.1.1.2 and 7.1.1.3 respectively.

-If the desired L2R mesh is not deployed over the PAN which the device is currently associated with, the device associates with the appropriate PAN before joining the L2R mesh.
+After the discovery, the device associates with a PAN with at least one L2R mesh providing the desired service.
+The PAN selection is made by higher layers and is out of the scope of this recommended practice.